If You Want Blood You've Got It: Reception

-The album was listed at #2 on Classic Rock magazine's readers' poll of "50 Greatest Live Albums Ever".
 In a 1992 interview with Metal Hammer at the time of the band's second live release, Malcolm Young admitted, "I personally still prefer the old album.
 We were young, fresh, vital and kicking ass."
 Greg Prato of AllMusic notes, "While most other rock bands of the era were busy experimenting with disco or creating studio-perfected epics, AC/DC was one of the few specializing in raw and bluesy hard rock, as evidenced by 1978's live set, If You Want Blood You've Got It."
 Eduardo Rivadavia of Ultimate Classic Rock enthuses, "Other concert records may boast more songs, more Top 40 hits or even more crowd-pleasing gimmicks.
 But very few can challenge the sheer excitement and reckless abandon captured on AC/DC’s terrific concert document."
 Carlo Twist of Blender magazine praised the album, saying that "They were always a mighty live act, and this is the sound of AC/DC in Europe just prior to 1979's U.S. breakthrough.
 The audience's hysteria regularly cuts through the amps, as they howl along to singer Bon Scott's tale of sexually transmitted disease ("The Jack") and punctuate guitarist Angus Young's staccato riffing on "Whole Lotta Rosie."
 Imagine a punk-rock Chuck Berry played at nosebleed volume."
+Canadian journalist Martin Popoff called If You Want Blood You've Got It "an obligatory live album hastily rushed out to capitalize on the band's growing stature", but praised "its refreshing brevity and an amphetamine-supercharged retooling of 'Rocker'".

+The album was listed at No. 2 on Classic Rock magazine's readers' poll of "50 Greatest Live Albums Ever".